MayaNk-py-dev/React-login/README.md

 cd <repo-name>

-//Install dependencies: Ensure you have Node.js installed, and then run:
+##Install dependencies: Ensure you have Node.js installed, and then run:
 npm install

-//Run the development server: To start the application locally and see it in action:
+##Run the development server: To start the application locally and see it in action:
 npm run dev

-//This will start the development server, and you can access the app at http://localhost:3000.
+##This will start the development server, and you can access the app at http://localhost:3000.

 Usage
 The app currently uses mock data to simulate the backend responses.
 You can start working on the frontend part by updating the API calls once the backend team has implemented the actual APIs.